SkyTrain for Surrey, not LRT!

 A recent study that makes a critical analysis of the Calgary LRT system points out well that Calgary’s automobile dependency has not decreased.
-The study gathers facts and debunks several ideals that most critics point out as ways of making the system successful, when in reality it is not that way.
+The study gathers facts and debunks several ideas that LRT supporters point to as ways of making the system successful, when in reality it is not the case.
 We have quoted similar studies that apply to similar cities with light rail systems such as Portland, Oregon.

 Calgary’s system and this study of it interests us in several ways because: